mahtabbigverdi/Umolmo/README.md

 `HF_DATASETS_OFFLINE` stops HF issues tons of requests to the HF dataset hub even though the data is already download, I think to check the data is up-to-date.

-`OLMO_SHARED_FS` tell the codes to assume, for multi-nodes jobs, process still have a shared file system, meaning they either use weka or a remote FS.
+`OLMO_SHARED_FS` tell the codes to assume, for multi-nodes jobs, are saving to a shared file system, meaning they either save to weka or a remote FS.
 This could be turned off if writing data locally, but generally there is no reason to prefer doing that.

 `HF_ACCESS_TOKEN` might be used to download the tokenizer, and